 - No gloves from outside of the WSU NMR Center are allowed.
 Nitrile gloves are available at the table inside the door to the NMR center for usage while in the NMR Center.
 Please dispose of them in the trash located at each workstation, or by the main entrance door.

 - If you feel uncomfortable using the NMR Center, samples can be submitted and run by the NMR Center staff at the service rate of $35 per hour [instrument time ($10/hour) plus staff time ($25/hour)].
 Please submit any service samples at the sample submission table inside the NMR Center entrance, along with a sample submission form (https://nmr.wsu.edu/submit-a-sample-for-analysis/).
 Samples must be labeled with sample ID, your name (or initials) and your lab PI’s name.
-Samples will be run within one business day of receiving the electronic sample submission form.
+Samples will be run within a reasonable time (1-5 days) of receiving the electronic sample submission form.
 Completed samples will be placed in the completed sample rack inside the entrance to the NMR center.
 Completed samples lying in the sample rack for more than two business days will be discarded.

-Failure to comply with the new guidelines will result in loss of access to the NMR center for one week for the first offense, one month for the second month, and indefinitely for the third offense.
+Failure to comply with these guidelines will result in loss of access to the NMR center for one week for the first offense, one month for the second month, and indefinitely for the third offense.